-Now for Mommy Musts.
+Now for Mommy Musts, check these out.
 These get swapped in and out too but typically I bring a mini first aid kit (these are the perfect eyeglass case sized), sunblock, chapstick, wisp toothbrushes, my wallet, phone, and a change of clothes in case, well, you know.

 So that’s my bag.
 I keep a couple of emergency items in my car as well like a mini changing kit, paper towels and wipes, and a big blanket.
 My girl scout motto of Always be Prepared kicked into overdrive upon becoming a Momma and it’s already come in handy.

 What can’t I live without this week?
 Big bags.

 I’ve always been one to either have a small clutch with just my phone, license, and a credit card or a big ol’ tote stocked with all the things for every possible senario that day.

 I’m in love with this new reversable tote from Old Navy (sold out but similar here).
 It’s perfect for the office.
 I can fit my wallet, every day essentials, wipes and hand sanitizer (because everything is disgusting) and my calendar, notebook, and work papers.

 I’m also a firm believer in firm bags.
 That is, ones that don’t flop over like a limp noodle.
 This tote stands up tall like an adorable pink soldier ready to provide me with whatever I need.
 Lip gloss?
 Check!
 Pens?
 Check!
 Corkscrew?
 Hey, it’s come in handy more times than you’d think!